DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 They are completely on opposite side of the continent."

 "Sure, I know.
-But are there any other race that are capable of such feat?"
+But are there any other race that is capable of such feat?"

 "..."